lupyuen/lupyuen.github.io/src/rust3.md

 But NuttX calls __`rustc`__ to compile Rust Apps, and links them with GCC Linker.
 Which doesn't seem to support LTO.

-We'll explore more of this in GSoC!
+We'll sort this out in GSoC!

 [(Why NuttX calls `rustc` instead of `cargo build`)](https://github.com/apache/nuttx/pull/5566)